stevessr/BarraCUDA/README.md

 **UPDATE (AGAIN!):** Tenstorrent is now supported.
 Looking for testers, please fill out an issue if there is any problems.

+**UPDATE:** CDNA 2 is now supported!
+Yes I'm getting to the point a changelog might be in order but thats a tomorrow problem.
+If anyone has hardware to validate please feel free to test this.

 ## What It Does

 Takes CUDA C source code, the same `.cu` files you'd feed to `nvcc`, and compiles them to AMD RDNA 2/3/4 binaries or Tenstorrent Tensix Metalium C++.